Jiahui17/Jiahui17.github.io/README.md

 ![mypic](assets/user/jiahui_profile_monterey.jpg =120x*)

 Hi!
 I am Jiahui Xu, a PhD student from Beijing, China.
 I joined the [Digital Systems and Design Automation Group (DYNAMO)](https://dynamo.ethz.ch/) at ETH Zurich in 2022.
 I am supervised by Prof. Lana Josipović.
-My research aims to improve high-level synthesis (HLS) design flow using formal methods.
+My research aims to improve the quality and reliability of high-level synthesis (HLS) design flow using formal methods.
 Currently, I am focusing on various aspects of using model checking to alleviate the resource overhead of dynamically-scheduled circuits produced from HLS.
-Checkout also my [Google Scholar](https://scholar.google.com/citations?user=SO-HH4gAAAAJ&hl=en&authuser=1) profile.

 I have a background in telecommunications engineering.
 I hold a bachelor's degree in Electronic and Communications engineering from Politecnico di Torino, and a master’s degree in Communications Engineering from the Technical University of Munich.

 My contacts: [Email](mailto:jxu@ethz.ch), [LinkedIn](https://www.linkedin.com/in/jiahui-xu-787483204/).

 ## Education